latslats/Julio_PM_UI/README.md

-# TaskFlow - Project Management Application
+# Pugress Tracker - Project Management Application

 A clean, effective, and modern project management application that allows users to manage projects, nested tasks, and track time spent on activities.